Dotneteer/dotneteer.github.io/_posts/2016-10-26-new-block-level-variable-declarations.md

 Here, the code does not reassign the key iteration variable.
 The scope of the for-in-loop’s iteration variable is the iteration block.
 Internally, the JavaScript engine initializes key to the corresponding string value in each iteration.

+{: class="note"}
-_NOTE: ES 2015 has a new construct, the iterator.
-The for-of-loop works with iterators, as you will learn about it in a future article._
+__Note__: ES 2015 has a new construct, the iterator.
+The for-of-loop works with iterators, as you will learn about it in a future article.

 ### Mending For-loops with let